wearewiser/wiser-fsd-task/README.md

 - Each image displayed on the `Home` page component should be clickable.
 - On click of each image, a dynamic route should generated.
 The route should navigate to the `ImageDetails` page component, which should display the `url`, `title` and `explanation` of the image that was clicked on.
-- There should be a back button to return to the home page
+- There should be a back button to return to the home page.

 ![ImageDetails](public/image-details.png)

 ### Bonus points:

 - The `ImageDetails` route path should use the `title` of the image that was clicked.
-For example in the above design, the path would be `/spiral-galaxy-ngc-1232`, opposed to a generic number ID.
+For example in the above design, the path would be `/image/spiral-galaxy-ngc-1232`, opposed to a generic number ID such as `/image/1`.
 - Sometimes the APOD API returns a video instead of an image.
 If this happens, the application should display the video thumbnail as an image, instead of the video.
 - Add text that reads "Loading images" to the `Home` component.
 This text should dissapear once the images are displayed.

 ### Notes:

 - Please ensure this task is built using the ReactJS library.
-- Feel free to install any additional packages.
+- Feel free to install any additional packages that you feel are neccessaey.
 - The app should be responsive for desktop and mobile devices.
 - The app should be cross-browser compatible, the latest versions of Safari, Firefox and Chrome is fine.